Stop-loss policy: Legal challenges

-The first known legal challenge to the involuntary extension of a soldier's enlistment contract occurred during the American Civil War, when Private Edward A. Stevens filed suit against the federal government for extending his three-month enlistment.
-The prosecuting party for the government was Edwin Stanton, Secretary of War.
-Stevens lost the suit and was confined for "mutinous conduct" for a brief period of time.

 Apparently the first time a court decision mentioned the Pentagon's stop-loss policy was a 1991 decision in the case of Craig L. Sherman.
 Sherman was a sergeant in the U.S. Air Force under an enlistment contract that explicitly limited his active duty service to four years.
 But, in 1990, at the commencement of Operation Desert Storm, President George H.W.
 Bush issued Executive Order 12722, declaring a national emergency, and Executive Order 12728, which delegated to the Secretary of Defense, who could redelegate further, the President's authority under 10 U.S.C. § 673c, authorizing the President to suspend any provision of law relating to military retirement or separation of anyone determined to be essential.
 It was pursuant to this provision and executive order that Craig was, after some confusion, ordered to Saudi Arabia.
 He filed a petition for habeas corpus, based on 50 App.
 U.S.C. § 454(c)(1), which forbids involuntary extensions of enlistments unless Congress (not merely the President) declares war or a national emergency.
 The Court noted that Craig was relying on 50 App.
 U.S.C. § 454(c)(1), while the government was relying on 10 U.S.C. § 673c, the two provisions apparently in conflict.
 The Court sided with the government, primarily on the ground that 10 U.S.C.
 673c was enacted more recently than 50 App.
 U.S.C. §454(c)(1), based on the presumptions that Congress was aware of the earlier law when it enacted the later law, and that the later law effectively amended or repealed the earlier law notwithstanding the sections were in different locations in the codification.
 Further, the Court was reluctant, when the provisions were in evident conflict, to impair the President's ability to respond to a matter of national security.

 The first legal challenge to the contemporary stop-loss policy came in August 2004, with a lawsuit by David Qualls, a National Guardsman in California.
 Qualls argued the military breached his enlistment contract by involuntarily extending his term of service.
 However, his arguments were rejected by Judge Royce C. Lamberth and the case was dismissed.
 Qualls' case was not appealed.

 In October 2004, a "John Doe" lawsuit was filed by an anonymous National Guardsman facing stop-loss, challenging the validity of the law that authorized it.
 This suit was dismissed at trial and the court's findings were upheld by the Ninth U.S. Circuit Court of Appeals.
 The Ninth Circuit also rejected a similar appeal in Santiago v.
 Rumsfeld in May 2005.